3 1.1K 1 2

 Boggle – Earn points by spotting words your friends don’t before time runs out.
 Shake the grid to mix up the letter cubes.
 Then lift the lid and flip the timer.
 Players have 90 seconds to write down as many words as they can find on the grid before time is up.
 At the end of the round, score the words.
 If two or more players find the same word, that word doesn’t count.
 The player with the highest score wins.
-The game comes in an easy to store travel case for both timer and dice.
+The game comes in an easy-to-store travel case for both timer and dice.

 Story Cubes – Simply roll the nine dice and begin your story – Once upon a time…. and use the embossed images to spark your imagination.
 With just four lines of instructions and no time or story length limits and no right or wrong answers, anyone can become a storyteller.
 Rory’s Story Cubes are a fun way to inspire creative thinking, encourage social confidence, develop language, improve vocabulary and promote problem-solving skills for ages six and above.
 Presented in a little magnetic box Rory’s Story Cubes are suitable for travel.
 The nine dice, each with an individual image on all sides holds a total of 54 images.
 This means that with every roll, there are over a million combinations to use for storytelling inspiration.

-Strategy Education Board Games
+Science Board Games

-Geography Education Board Games
+Geography Educational Board Games

 Flags of the World – Name the country, claim the flag in a trivia trip around the world!
 Ideal for geography-lovers.
 Flags around the world is the family game with multiple-choice questions about every country.
 Learn about countries and capital cities as you collect Flags to win.
 2-5 players; age 8+.